 Honors Program in Anthropology

 Students interested in conducting independent scholarly research in one of the subfields of anthropology and who qualify (have a cumulative GPA of 3.5 or higher) are encouraged to consider writing an honors thesis in anthropology.
 Previous participation in the College Honors program is not a prerequisite for doing an honors major in anthropology.
-Seniors admitted to the honors concentration conduct research during their senior year under the supervision of two faculty members: the honors advisor in the subfield and a thesis advisor who works with the student on his/her individual research project.
+Seniors admitted to the honors major conduct research during their senior year under the supervision of two faculty members: the honors advisor in the subfield and a thesis advisor who works with the student on his/her individual research project.

 Honors intent form and course sequence

-During their junior year, students interested in honors should meet with the undergraduate advisor and the honors advisor in a particular subfield to discuss their plans for an honors research project.
-Interested students will submit a short application briefly discussing their thesis research interests.
-The application for honors in sociocultural and linguistic anthropology is available from the undergraduate advisor and due in March.
-Contact the honors advisors in the archaeology and biological anthropology directly for application information and deadlines.
+During the junior year, students interested in honors should meet with the undergraduate advisor and the honors advisor in a particular subfield to discuss their plans for an honors research project.
+Interested students will submit an intent form briefly discussing their thesis research interests.
+The intent form for honors in anthropology is available from the undergraduate advisor and due on or around March 15th.
+Note: requests will be considered after this deadline, but you must meet with an advisor as soon as possible after this deadline.

-During their senior year, students will enroll in a seminar in their research subfield: sociocultural and linguistic anthropology (Anthrcul 398), anthropological archaeology (Anthrarc 398), or an honors independent study course for biological anthropology (Anthrbio 398).
+During the senior year, students will enroll in a seminar in their research subfield: sociocultural and linguistic anthropology (Anthrcul 398), anthropological archaeology (Anthrarc 398), or an honors independent study course for biological anthropology (Anthrbio 398).
 These courses are focused on helping students design, conduct, and complete their honors thesis research.
-At the end of their senior year, students will give a short presentation on their thesis research and/or participate in a poster session.
+At the end of the senior year, students will participate in a poster session on their thesis research.

 What is an honors thesis in anthropology?